Zialus/picard/ASSO-DOCS/Relatorio1.md

 ### Requirements
 #### System Requirements

-[MusicBrainz Picard] (http://picard.musicbrainz.org) requires a Linux/Mac OS X/Windows system with network connectivity and also needs Python to be installed.
+[MusicBrainz Picard] (http://picard.musicbrainz.org) requires a Linux/Mac OS, X/Windows system with network connectivity and also needs Python to be installed.

+#### Functional Requirements (Features)

+**Clustering**
+Picard read and process the metadata from the files.
+Pressing the "Cluster" button allows to group the files into album clusters.
+The "Unmatched files" folder stores the files that are not matched into album clusters.

+**Lookup and querying MusicBrainz**
+The lookup can be automatic or manual.
+By using the "Lookup" button in the toolbar, Picard will query MusicBrainz and attempt to find the best match to the user´s cluster or file.
+The alternative is to manually lookup.
+Also, if the user select a set of files and click "Scan", Picard will find AcoustIDs based on audio fingerprint for the files, and query MusicBrainz to find a track that matches them.

+**Saving**
+After matching up files to albums, users can click the "Save" button to save that track/album.

+Additionaly, Picard can be customized using scripts and plugins (i.e. customize how to apply the MusicBrainz metadata to files, encapsulate scripting, download cover art, and add other functionality to Picard).

+#### Non-Functional Requeriments

 ### Development